William Anderson

 Tests for Genetic Diseases There are many different tests available for genetic diseases.
 Some people use direct-to-consumer testing to see whether they are at risk for certain genetic diseases.
 Genetic testing is also available through a genetic specialist or your primary care physician.
 In the medical setting, your doctor will first determine if you would...
 Read More

 Over 99% of all DNA sequences are identical among all people.
 The small percentage that is different helps make each person unique.
 Those small differences explain why some people have blue eyes and others have brown eyes.
 They explain why some people are colorblind while others can differentiate between turquoise and cerulean.
-Variation and diversity...
+Genetic variation is...
 Read More